How to write a prenuptial agreement?

 How to make sure your prenuptial agreement is legally binding?

-It is very important that specialist legal advice is sought when considering the terms of a Prenuptial Agreement.
-Both parties should ensure that they have had the benefit of separate and independent legal advice.
 This will ensure there is limited scope for the agreement to be challenged in the future.
-Where an agreement has been properly drafted and meets certain requirements when it is entered into, it is very likely to be upheld in the event it were to be challenged in a Scottish Court.
+Where an agreement has been properly drafted and meets certain requirements when it is entered into, it is very likely to be upheld in the event it were to be challenged in a Scottish Court, which will avoid protracted court proceedings in the event of a divorce.

 It is important that there is no pressure on the parties to sign the agreement and it is not signed too close to the wedding.
 The terms of the agreement must be fair and reasonable when it was entered into and should not depart significantly from the legislative framework which sets out what is to happen in the event of separation.

-Reach out to our Family Law team
+Contact our Family Law team

 Key contacts